pick the right tool for the job

 my ERP tells me they can do it

 Your ERP has worked with you for years.
-It took years to put it in.
+It took years to put the system in.
 You've paid for every process, every action and every report you needed to develop, but it still can't tell the difference between a weld and a press.

 my ERP provides a schedule